Most Starfinder Society Scenarios and Quests require the use of a Starfinder Society Character or Starfinder Society Sanctioned Pregen.

 Resources and Access

-Characters have Access to all options listed as Legal for Play by the Character Options page .
+Characters have Access to all options listed as legal for play by the Character Options page .
 Players can choose any options their character has Access to in any Paizo published books or supplements they own.
-Players residing in the same household may share owned resources.
+Players residing in the same household can share owned resources.
 Players can choose options their character has access to in the Core Sources regardless of ownership.
-Boons and Chronicle sheets can grant access to options not normally Legal for Play.
+Boons and Chronicles can grant access to options not normally legal for play.

 Using a Pregenerated Character